-Incoming voltages match the phase and voltage listed on the nameplate.
+Incoming voltages match the phase and voltage listing on the nameplate.
 Electrical wiring complies with local and national codes and regulations.
-The cooling unit is properly grounded.
+Equipment is properly grounded.
+Front and rear doors are properly grounded.
 Electrical connections are tight, including contactors, terminal blocks, controllers, switches, relays, auxiliary devices, and field connections.
+Circuit breakers are properly connected and securely attached to the DIN rail.